 A picture speaks a thousand words.
 Show what you’ve described in your menu, and make the imagery vivid.
 Show off your food.
 Display the inside of your truck, your staff, and the truck itself.
 The food is the star, but give prospective customers a preview of the experience they can expect.

 Another no-brainer.
 Food trucks can live or die with the proper social media marketing strategy.
 Why not make it easy for your customers to find your social media accounts so they can follow any updates you may provide along those channels.

 Make it easy for people to book your truck for a catering event.
 Do this and consumers will be more likely to do it.
 Provide an easy-to-find phone number, of course, include an email contact form.

 As I’ve discussed before, nothing gives a wavering customer a little nudge more than seeing that a friend or neighbor that had given a truck a glowing review online.
 Take your positive reviews from sites such as Yelp or social media platforms like Facebook and Twitter and transfer them to your website for all to see.

 The last of our food truck website features you mus have is what will differentiate your website from other food trucks.
 Original content.
 If you have each of the items above you are going to have a very informative website, but the last ingredient I feel food truck owners need to add to the mix is not just having a static website that only is changed with monthly calendar or menu changes.

 Provide your customers a reason to keep coming back.
 Run a blog on your site to share the news of your business and let the community get to know you better.

 The Bottom Line

 Running a food truck is no easy task.
 Don’t use this as an excuse to take short cuts when it comes to having online visibility.
-Beginning with your website, it’s vital to position yourself online with a professional destination that gives customers the impression you mean business.
+Begin with your website.
+It’s vital to position yourself online with a professional destination that gives customers the impression you mean business.
 With this in mind, consider these suggestions for food truck website features to start properly.